 3. Waterton Lakes National Park

-Whistler is a popular ski destination in Canada.
+Whistler is a popular ski destination in Canada and one of the famous places in Canada.
 In the summer people go to enjoy mountain biking or to explore its many hiking trails and outdoor activities.
 After the adventures stay at the Whistler village to enjoy the world-class dining and nightlife.

 See where we stayed and Summer adventures in Whistler